Chronology of the Second Vatican Council: Schema on the Church in the Modern World

 On 21 September, the Council Fathers began discussing the schema on the Church in the Modern World.
 Many changes had been made to the text first seen during the previous session, but they were mainly matters of detail.
 The 5 appendices of the previous version had been converted to chapters, so it was now a schema of two parts, a more theoretical one of 4 chapters about the vocation of man and the Church's role of service for the well-being of mankind, and a more practical one of 5 chapters discussing topics such as marriage, culture, social justice, and war and peace.

-The schema was a remarkable document, unique in the history of councils.
-The Church, it said, sees itself as a partner in cooperation and dialogue with the whole of humanity.
-All members of the human family must work together for a more humane world.
+The schema was different from previous documents in the history of councils.
+The Church, it said, sees itself as a partner in cooperation and dialogue with all humanity.
+All members of the human family must work together.
 For Christians, "nothing that is genuinely human fails to find an echo in their hearts."
-The text went so far as to say that the Church could learn from the secular world.
-It was a far cry from the condemnations of the errors of the world that were so typical of Church pronouncements.
+The text also said that the Church could learn from the secular world.
+It was contrasting with the condemnations of the errors of the world often found in previous Church pronouncements.

 Among the problems facing the schema was that the Germans thought it was too optimistic.
 The French and German bishops met to try to come to an understanding.
 Eventually, many German bishops would accept the schema grudgingly as better than nothing.

 The conservatives attacked the schema: the supernatural mission of the Church was being forgotten.
 Some Fathers wondered if it deserved to be a Constitution, or whether it shouldn't be a letter or message to the world.
 But, after 3 days of discussion the Fathers voted to accept it in principle, and then moved on to study each of its chapters.

 The theoretical part of the schema was generally well received.
 Some bishops wanted an explicit condemnation of communism; as a compromise, the schema referred to previous papal condemnations but did not issue a condemnation of its own.